DoriniTT/aiida-teros/README.md

   - Relaxed bulk and slab structures.
   - Surface Gibbs free energies and phase diagrams.
   - Plots saved in the specified directory (`thermo_results/binary` or `thermo_results/ternary`).
+  - LaTeX table with the parameters used for calculating surface Gibbs free energy for binary and ternary oxides.

 - **Visualize results**

   The generated plots can be found in the appropriate subdirectory (`thermo_results/binary` or `thermo_results/ternary`).
 These include:

   - **surface_free_energies.pdf**
+  - **termination_parameters_table.tex** (for binary and ternary oxides)

 ## Output Explanation